AbdullahAB120/AbdullahAB120/README.md

 ## 👨‍🏫 About Me

+Hi, I am Abdullah.
 I am a Full Stack Web Developer.
-I mainly design User Interface of a Website.
-I also design Single Page Website which is known to us as Landing Page.
-I can convert PSD to Bootstrap/HTML.
-My design is always responsive of any devices because I use Bootstrap of all my project.
-I am expert in HTML, CSS, Bootstrap, Javascript, JQuery, Typescript, SASS, React, Redux, NodeJS, ExpressJS & MongoDB.
-I'll fully project manage my client's brief from start to finish.
-Regular communication is really important to me.
-As a Web Developer I haven't a lot experience, but I always try to do a professional work.
-So, let's keep in touch.
+I am studying 12th Class from Engineering University School and College.
+I have started to learning web development from 2022, when I was in class 9.
+After completing web development course, I am continuously learning advance tools of web development.
+I have already completed HTML, CSS, Javascript and many libraries & frameworks like Bootstrap, JQuery, React-Redux, NodeJS, ExpressJS, ElectronJS etc. I have also completed MongoDB & MySQL for Database and Git & Github for version control system.
+I have received so many certificate for completing all of the above.
+I have much less experience than my knowledge.
+I haven't done contractual work yet.
+But while I was learning web development, then I have done a lot of project.
+You will see these projects in my github profile and my portfolio.
+If you see these project and like my works, I will welcome you to work with me. <br>
+Thank you for visiting my profile...
 <br />